Workspace CLI (ws) — Contributor Guide

 you can auto-approve them in your local settings.

-Then add the patterns you want to auto-approve.
+patterns you want to auto-approve.
 In Claude Code permission

 rules, each * matches one argument (not multiple).
 So multi-argument